Psalm 120 – The Prayer and Journey of the Outsider

 iii.
 God can work good even in the troubles of difficult company.
 “And remember, there is a compensation, in that the strict scrutiny of thy foes makes thee ever so much more watchful and prayerful, and drives thee oftener to the bosom of God.”
 (Meyer)

 iv.
 This makes Psalm 120 a fitting start to the Songs of Ascents.
-As the pilgrim journey to Jerusalem began, he was mindful of the weariness endured living apart from the supportive community of God’s people.
-The Psalmist needed this trip to Jerusalem at feast time and the larger community of the people of God.
+As the pilgrim journey to Jerusalem began, the author was mindful of the weariness endured living apart from the supportive community of God’s people.
+The psalmist needed this trip to Jerusalem at feast time and needed the larger community of the people of God.

 2. (7) The contrast between the singer and the community where he lives.

 But when I speak, they are for war.